agsb/6502.forth/README.md

 # 65C02.forth

-A Minimal Thread Code Forth for 65C02
+A Minimal Thread Code Forth for 65C02, for use in a SBC toy

 Yes, it was for old 6502 NMOS, now is for new 65C02 CMOS